Creating Variables

 Once we have created a variable, we can store a value in it like this:

 We can provide an initial value for a variable at the same time we first declare it.
-This is called initialising the variable.
-This code will request some space to store a boolean, and initialise that boolean to contain the value of false:
+This is called initializing the variable.
+This code will request the operating system give us enough space in the system's memory to store a boolean, and initialize that boolean to contain the value of false:

 The { and } characters are commonly called braces and are used a lot in programming.
 On US/UK keyboard layouts, they are typically to the right of the P key.